tardate/LittleArduinoProjects/BoldportClub/pcbmode/README.md

 I learned (the hard way) that if you don't read the [workflow docs](https://pcbmode.readthedocs.io/en/latest/workflow.html), then figuring out why and how to use PCBmodE will be a trial of massive fail.
 It is nothing like any other EDA tool I've ever come across!

-In essence, design is an iteractive processes shuttling between the JSON definitions and the SVG representation:
+In essence, design is an iterative processes shuttling between the JSON definitions and the SVG representation:

     JSON board definition ->
        compile with PCBmodE to SVG (`pcbmode -b board -m`) ->